TABLE OF CONTENTS

 title: Mandatory for new listings.

 condition: Options include Non Functioning, Poor, Fair, Good, Very Good, Excellent, Mint, Brand New.

-inventory: The inventory column is for Brand New and Mint condition items only.
+inventory: The inventory column is for Brand New, B-Stock, and Mint (with inventory) condition items only.
 Please leave the inventory field blank for listings in any condition less than mint.
 Value must be greater than “0” to be able to publish.
 If you enter "0" in the Inventory column for a new or existing listing, the listing will automatically be ended.

 sku: The SKU can be any unique identifier set for the product.

 make: The brand/manufacturer of the product (e.g. Fender).

 model: Specific model of the product (e.g. FSR Telecaster Goldtop).

 description: The more specific and detailed, the better.
 HTML tags are accepted.

 shipping_price: Mandatory; set as “0” for free shipping.